DavesCodeMusings/school-coding-lab/docs/identify_rpi.md

 Read on and find out.

 ## Visual Inspection
 You can tell a lot about the generation of Raspberry Pi just by looking at it.
+All recent boards have the model number silkscreened under the GPIO header (the double row of pins on one edge.

 ### Raspberry Pi 3
 If it looks like the picture below, it's a Raspberry Pi 3.
 You can even see the white lettering silkscreened on the board indicating it's a Model B+.